 You see folks, there’s no need to panic as Windows 10 won’t shut down is a pretty common problem and can be solved in multiple ways.
 You just need to understand the cause of your problem and try to fix it with some easy steps.
 However, if none of the above-mentioned solutions work for you, then you can contact your local repair shop.

-- Here is the 5 Best Password Managers for Windows 10 in 2019
+- Here is the 5 Best Password Managers for Windows 10

 - Does VPN block the Internet on Windows 10?
 Here 7 solutions to apply